Skip to main content

 Email: adam.jacobs@ucf.edu

-Adam Jacobs is a third year PhD student in the Industrial and Organizational Psychology program at the University of Central Florida.
+Adam Jacobs is a PhD student in the Industrial and Organizational Psychology program at the University of Central Florida.
 His research interests include worker well-being, occupational health and safety, and advancing technology in the workplace.
-His thesis examines how working with service robots influence employee engagement in organizational citizenship behaviors.
+His thesis examined how working with service robots influences employee’s perceived organizational support and their engagement in organizational citizenship behaviors.

 Alberly Perez (UCF TRT Trainee) Industrial and Organizational Ph.D.
 Program, University of Central Florida